 U.S. government and U.S. government agency securities neither the U.S. government nor its agencies guarantee the market value of their securities, and interest rate changes, prepayments and other factors may affect the value of government securities.
-Some of the securities purchased by a Fund or an Underlying Fund are issued by the U.S. government, such as Treasury notes, bills and bonds, and Government National Mortgage Association (GNMA) pass-through certificates, and are backed by the "full faith and credit" of the U.S. government (the U.S. government has the power to tax its citizens to pay these debts) and may be subject to less credit risk.
+Some of the securities purchased by the Fund or Underlying Fund are issued by the U.S. government, such as Treasury notes, bills and bonds, and Government National Mortgage Association (GNMA) pass-through certificates, and are backed by the "full faith and credit" of the U.S. government (the U.S. government has the power to tax its citizens to pay these debts) and may be subject to less credit risk.
 Securities issued by U.S. government agencies, authorities or instrumentalities, such as the Federal Home Loan Banks, Federal National Mortgage Association ("FNMA") and Federal Home Loan Mortgage Corporation ("FHLMC"), are neither issued nor guaranteed by the U.S. government.
 Although FNMA, FHLMC and the Federal Home Loan Banks are chartered by Acts of Congress, their securities are backed only by the credit of the respective instrumentality.
-Investors should remember that although certain government securities are guaranteed, market price and yield of the securities or net asset value and performance of a Fund is not guaranteed.
+Investors should remember that although certain government securities are guaranteed, market price and yield of the securities or net asset value and performance of the Fund is not guaranteed.

 Prepayment and call risk - the risk that as interest rates decline debt issuers may repay or refinance their loans or obligations earlier than anticipated.
 For example, the issuers of mortgage- and asset-backed securities may repay principal in advance.
-This forces a Fund or an Underlying Fund to reinvest the proceeds from the principal prepayments at lower interest rates, which reduces a Fund's or an Underlying Fund's income.
+This forces the Fund to reinvest the proceeds from the principal prepayments at lower interest rates, which reduces the Fund's income.

 In addition, changes in prepayment levels can increase the volatility of prices and yields on mortgage- and asset-backed securities.
-If a Fund or an Underlying Fund pays a premium (a price higher than the principal amount of the bond) for a mortgage- or asset-backed security and that security is prepaid, a Fund or an Underlying Fund may not recover the premium, resulting in a capital loss.
+If the Fund pays a premium (a price higher than the principal amount of the bond) for a mortgage- or asset-backed security and that security is prepaid, the Fund may not recover the premium, resulting in a capital loss.